powerhouse-inc/powerhouse-docs/docs/switchboard/Analytics Engine/intro.md

 ### LODs

 `LOD` is short for "level of detail", and it is not a field found on either the series or dimension objects.
-It is a parameter used in queries only, to determine _how results are aggregated_.
+It is a parameter used in queries only, to determine how results are aggregated across dimensions.

 Let's look at our example again.